2020 Clarinet Academy Dates

 A: We prefer for Academy participants to attend the full session.
 If you have to come late or leave early, tuition will not be pro-rated.

-Q: How good with the students be?
+How accomplished should students be?
 Do I have to be the first chair in my band to get in?

 - well past beginner level